PowerShell/Community-Blog/Docs/Markdown-cheatsheet.md

 </p>
 ```

 ### Links

-Links can be added using standard markdown link ref.
+Links can be added using standard markdown link format.
 See example below.

 ```markdown
 [tidy up the ASP.NET Core shared framework](https://blogs.msdn.microsoft.com/webdev/2018/10/29/a-first-look-at-changes-coming-in-asp-net-core-3-0/), Json.NET is being removed from the shared framework and now needs to be added as a package.
 ```

-### Call To Action Button

-A call to action button should be used when you want to highlight a specific action in your post.
-This helps focus clicks on one specific high value action you want your readers to take, compared to
-the many links showcased in your post.

-The CTA button can be added anywhere in your post using the below shortcode.
-Apart from the obvious
-button text and click URL, it has 2 areas of customizations like alignment and color.

 ### Tables